Best Health Insurance Companies

 Out-of-pocket maximum

-An out-of-pocket maximum limits the amount of money you must pay for covered healthcare services in a plan year.
+An out-of-pocket maximum limits how much you must pay for covered healthcare services in a plan year.

-If you have a serious illness or chronic health condition that requires frequent medical care, the out-of-pocket maximum can help you keep your healthcare costs to a minimum.
+If you have a severe illness or chronic health condition that requires frequent medical care, the out-of-pocket maximum can help you keep your healthcare costs to a minimum.

 Health savings account (HSA)